Shruti Shukla articles

 How leading companies use CRM to power personalization

 Organizations must tailor consumer experiences to the individual needs and desires of current and prospective customers.
 Personalizing the customer journey, however, can be time intensive and expensive.
 Fortunately, Customer Relationship Management (CRM) technology, such as Microsoft Dynamics 365 Sales, makes this process efficient and affordable.
 One organization dependent on personalized experiences is AAA Northeast.
-Their

 Customer centricity: A key priority across lines of business